srobo/kitbook/docs/competition/teams/role-descriptions/kit-return.md

 **Don't let people leave the competition for good with any kit if they aren't on the list of teams authorised to keep their kit**

-For each returned kit:

-* Remove any batteries from the kit and store them separately
-* Seal the handles of the kit with tape
-* Stick a post-it on the end of the box with the team's TLA on it (to allow for double checking later on)
-* Stack the box with the post-it visible

 ## Teams returning kit